andresmunozit/devops-prerequisites-course/README.md

 ```

-Services in Linux.
-Services run in the background all the time
+### Service Management
-automatically even after a service reboot.
-Also the must follow
+Services run in the background all the time automatically even after a service reboot.
+Also they
-the right order to startup:
+must follow the right order to startup:
 ```
 # To start a service, in this case the HTTPD service
 $ service httpd start